View Theodore Lochmann's Notice on JSOnline.com and share memories

 Devoted grandpa of Jessica (Jason) Allen, Julie (Corey) Bauer, Matthew (Kelsey) Lochmann, Jaclyn (Steve) Kowalchuck, Adam (Jamie) Lochmann, Abby (Andrew) Lochmann-Bailkey, Kathryn (Micah Buch) Lochmann, Andrew and Laura Lochmann.

-Loving great-grandpa to Jack, Elle, JJ, Jet, Jonah, Liam, Lincoln, Will, and Charley.
+Loving great-grandpa to Jack, Elle, JJ, Jett, Jonah, Liam, Lincoln, Will, and Charley.
 Dear friend of Joanne Wolfgram and brother of Judy (the late Joe) Vento.
 Further survived by other relatives and friends.

-A Memorial Service will be held on Tuesday, November 12, 2019 at 12pm at Prince of Peace Lutheran Church, W156N7149 Pilgrim Rd.
+A Memorial Service will be held on Tuesday, November 12, 2019 at 12pm at the Lutheran Church of the Prince of Peace, W156N7149 Pilgrim Rd.
 Menomonee Falls.
 The family will greet friends from 10am until time of service.

 Private burial will take place at Sunnyside Cemetery.
-In lieu of flowers, memorials to Prince of Peace Lutheran Church appreciated.
+In lieu of flowers, memorials to the Lutheran Church of the Prince of Peace appreciated.

 Published in Milwaukee Journal Sentinel from Nov.
 4 to Nov.
 6, 2019